On this page

 • All endpoints use HTTP Basic auth.
 Use your project's API key as the username and secret key as the password.

-• No project_id parameter is needed because the authenticated API key carries the project inference.
+• The project_id parameter isn't needed.
+The authenticated API key identifies the project.

 • Presigned file URLs expire after 15 minutes.

 • Pagination cursors are opaque strings.
 Don't construct or modify them.
-Use next_page_token from the previous response as-is.
+Pass next_page_token from the previous response as-is.

 • The sort_order parameter must be consistent across all pages of a paginated request.
 Passing a page_token from an asc request with sort_order=desc returns a 400 error.